Stremio/stremio-beamup/README.md

 🛠️ A platform as a service (PaaS) hosting for Stremio addons: as easy a Heroku/Now.sh, but DYI and without the restrictions.

 It is based on [Dokku](https://github.com/dokku/dokku), but with two significant differences:
-* It's designed with public use in mind - you can authenticate yourself using your GitHub account and push apps
+* It's designed with public use in mind - you can authenticate yourself using your GitHub account and push addons
 * It only supports Stremio addons and it's optimized for them (by using specific caching policies)